hashicorp/consul/plugin/kubernetes/README.md

      option requires substantially more memory than in insecure mode, since it will maintain a watch on all pods.

-* `endpoint_pod_names` Use the pod name of the pod targeted by the endpoint as the endpoint name in A records, e.g.
+* `endpoint_pod_names` uses the pod name of the pod targeted by the endpoint as the endpoint name in A records, e.g.
    `endpoint-name.my-service.namespace.svc.cluster.local. in A 1.2.3.4`
-   By default, the endpoint-name name selection is as follows: Use the hostname of the endpoint, or if hostname is not set, use the dashed form of the endpoint ip address (e.g. `1-2-3-4.my-service.namespace.svc.cluster.local.`) If this directive is included, then name selection for endpoints changes as
+   By default, the endpoint-name name selection is as follows: Use the hostname of the endpoint, or if hostname is not set, use the dashed form of the endpoint IP address (e.g. `1-2-3-4.my-service.namespace.svc.cluster.local.`) If this directive is included, then name selection for endpoints changes as
    follows: Use the hostname of the endpoint, or if hostname is not set, use the pod name of the pod targeted by the endpoint.
-If there is no pod targeted by the endpoint, use the dashed ip address form.
+If there is no pod targeted by the endpoint, use the dashed IP address form.
-* `upstream` **ADDRESS [ADDRESS...]** defines the upstream resolvers used for resolving services that point to external hosts (External Services).  **ADDRESS** can be an ip, an ip:port, or a path to a file structured like resolv.conf.
+* `upstream` **ADDRESS [ADDRESS...]** defines the upstream resolvers used for resolving services that point to external hosts (External Services).  **ADDRESS** can be an IP, an IP:port, or a path to a file structured like resolv.conf.
 * `ttl` allows you to set a custom TTL for responses.
 The default (and allowed minimum) is to use 5 seconds, the maximum is capped at 3600 seconds.